clarus/coq-blog/posts/2018-07-24 Approximating GADTs in Flow.md

     23: function evaluate(expr: Expr): boolean | number {
                                        ^ [1]

-This is because the type `Expr` does not prevent to write invalid expressions such as multiplications over booleans:
+This error occurs because Flow does not know if we multiply booleans or numbers since the return type of `evaluate` is `boolean | number`.
+Flow is right to warn us because the type `Expr` does not prevent to write expressions multiplying booleans:

     const foo: Expr = {
       type: 'Mul',